What is clean eating?

 - Eat 5-6 small meals per day.
 This may seem like a lot at first.
 But remember, you are eating smaller portions.
 If you really have a hard time with this, prepare your regular three meals and a snack for the day, and divide lunch and dinner in half.
 You’ve instantly got 6 small meals!

 - Healthy Fat – When I first started eating clean, low fat eating was all the rage and some of my earlier recipes reflect that via the use of egg whites and such.
 However, as time has gone on, I’ve taken a more “whole foods” approach to clean eating.
-Healthy fats are critical for our bodies and not something to be minimized down to the lowest common denominator.
+Keep in mind that healthy fats are critical and not something you should minimized down to the lowest common denominator.
 So your approach to fats will depend on your approach to eating in general.
 If you are a low fat eater, then stick with things like egg whites and sautéing food in chicken broth instead of oil.
 But if you, like me, believe that we need good fats in our diet, then enjoy healthy fats in moderation, including egg yolks and healthy oils such as coconut, olive or grape seed oil..

 There is also another method of eating 3 regular meals and squeezing in 1 snack for a total of 4 meals.
 You eat every four hours instead of every 2-3.
 This concept is from Jillian Michaels and the theory behind it is that if you eat every 2-3 hours, your insulin stays continuously spiked and you end up with a higher chance of diabetes.